foretspaisibles/bsdowl/doc/LaTeXDocument.md

 .include "latex.doc.mk"
 ```

-Your document's directory now contains the `paper.tex` file and the
+Our document's directory now contains the `paper.tex` file and the
 `Makefile` described above.
-Point your shell's working directory to
+We visit this directory with our shell
-your document's directory, and issue the `make` command:
+and issue the `make` command:

 ```console
 % make